kkaleidoskull/kkaleidoskull/README.md

 syscourse dni. im not a system, and dont know my stance on any of that

-dont reality check me or tell me to "get help". im AWARE im not gregory irl or in an irl relationship with evan. im GETTING HELP. dont assume things about me. also, its none of your business!
+dont reality check me or tell me to "get help". im AWARE im not gregory irl or in an irl relationship with evan. im GETTING HELP. dont assume things about me. also, its none of your business! (targeted)

 ---